-- B. Regardless of the dates for Christmas Eve Day and Christmas Day above, each officer who works eight hours or more on December 24 or December 25, shall receive four (4) hours additional pay at his/her regular rate of pay for each of those days worked. - C. All officers shall receive eight (8) hours of regular pay (or eight hours compensatory time if consistent with Article 6 and requested in writing before the date of occurrence determined in A for each holiday during the pay period in which the holiday observation occurs.
+- B. In addition to the compensation set forth in Paragraph C below, officers shall be paid at the time and one-half rate for all hours worked on the following holidays: Thanksgiving, Friday after Thanksgiving, Christmas Eve Day, Christmas Day, and Independence Day. - C. All officers shall receive eight (8) hours of regular pay (or eight hours compensatory time if consistent with Article 6 and requested in writing before the date of occurrence determined in A for each holiday during the pay period in which the holiday observation occurs.
 If an officer is receiving temporary upgrade pay, then the eight (8) hours of pay will be based on temporary upgrading rate of pay.